 Once the question was out there, a silent void filled Twitterville.

-The vacuous darkness of it all called to me.
+But my self-imposed vacuous darkness called to me.
 I looked nervously over my shoulder.
 Could I be the one?
 Could I fulfill this mission?
 And that’s when I responded to Krista.
 I typed the response one character at a time.
 Yes.
 I would take the challenge.
 I bit my lip as I looked at the words on the screen…and hoped it wasn’t a decision I would soon regret.

 Well, at least until the next vegan challenge comes along.